mobfox/MobFox-iOS-SDK/README.md

 ```

-### Setting Additonal Parameters
+### Setting Additional Parameters
-Setting additional parametes on the ad object that can help you get better targeted ads or help you with reporting:
+Setting additional parameters on the ad object that can help you get better targeted ads or help you with reporting:
 ```objective-c
 @property (nonatomic, copy) NSString* longitude;
 @property (nonatomic, copy) NSString* latitude;